Curio citriformis

 Curio citriformis, syn.
 Senecio citriformisis, also known as string of tears, is a trailing succulent plant in the family Asteraceae native to South Africa that grows in rocky outcrops in clay soils.

 Description

 It is a scrambling plant with perpendicular-oriented, waxy and veined leaves that are spindle-shaped and small, which would somewhat resemble a lemon in outline.
 It is similar in appearance, in addition to being closely related, to Curio herreanus.
+This succulent plant has soft roots that can’t penetrate deep.
+This plant has white trumpet-shaped flowers that smell like cinnamon.
+Variegated species of String of Tears have leaves that are mixed light and dark green.
+It prefers bright indirect sunlight or partial shade.
+Sandy soil with irrigation once a week is ideal.
+The plant can be propagated by stem cuttings or divisions in the spring and summer seasons.